 Patented 3D Printed Orthopedic Implants Feature in Massive $84 Million Manufacturing Plant

-A chance meeting between a customer service specialist and an orthopedic surgeon several years ago has coalesced into a powerful, privately-held medical 3D printing company that’s using its patent portfolio to reshape the way patients approach knee, back and spine surgeries.
+A chance meeting between a customer service specialist and an orthopedic surgeon several years ago, has coalesced into a powerful, privately-held medical 3D printing company.
+It’s using its patent portfolio to reshape the way patients approach knee, back and spine surgeries.

-Thinking Robot has risen from obscurity to recently announced plans to build an $84 million manufacturing facility in the United States focusing on 3D printed-implants for patients suffering from joint-injuries or diseases related to the effects of aging.
+Thinking Robot has risen from obscurity to recently announced plans to build an $84 million manufacturing facility in the United States.
+It will focus on 3D printed-implants for patients suffering from joint-injuries or diseases related to the effects of aging.

-An engineering conference brought together founders Kendall Joudrie and Jourdan Dakov, MSME, nearly a decade ago sparking the idea for patient-specific implant kits for orthopedic bone and joint reconstruction surgery.
+An engineering conference brought together founders Kendall Joudrie and Jourdan Dakov, MSME, nearly a decade ago.
+It sparked the idea for patient-specific implant kits for orthopedic bone and joint reconstruction surgery.
 Combining diverse backgrounds in sales and joint surgery respectively, turned out to be a winning combination for these medical inventors as they successfully forged a competitive startup in the healthcare 3D printing landscape.

-Patents were crafted to protect its unique approach including “smart implant technology” specifically customized for a particular patient’s physiology and condition rather than using generic implants that produce uneven results and side-effects over time.
+Patents were crafted to protect its unique approach.
+This includes “smart implant technology” specifically customized for a particular patient’s physiology, rather than using generic implants that produce uneven results and side-effects over time.

 The patient-specific kits can be delivered within 72 hours to a patient operating room versus the current production of 4-8 weeks for generic implants.
 This reduces cost, complexity and stress for patients destined for orthopedic surgical rooms.

-Interest in the intellectual property and technology has surged in recent years as evidence mounted that these special Implants are designed to repair bone loss after cancer treatment, correct different types of deformities and solve unique complications including infections.
+Interest in the intellectual property and technology has surged in recent years as evidence mounted that these special Implants are designed to repair bone loss after cancer treatment and correct different types of deformities.
+It also solves unique medical complications such as infections.

-But its announcement to build an $84 million dollar facility in Buffalo, New York spanning over 75,000 ft has signaled a new phase in growth and credibility for the original founders demonstrating their foresight in patenting the underlying technology and risking time and capital in building their medical startup.
+But its announcement to build an $84 million dollar facility in Buffalo, New York spanning over 75,000 ft, has signaled a new phase in growth and credibility for the original founders.
+It demonstrates their foresight in patenting the underlying technology and risking time and capital in building their medical startup.